How to Increase Wordpress Memory Limit

 If you’ve carried out one or all of the above three methods for increasing the WordPress memory limit, hopefully your website is now back up and running and you can carry out the task you were originally trying to do!

 That being said, the above techniques will only be able to help to a certain extent.
-If your website is extremely resource intensive, or has many users logged in at the same time, it might be time to upgrade your WordPress hosting plan to avoid these problems in the future.
+If your website is extremely resource intensive, or has many users logged in at the same time, it might be time to upgrade your hosting plan for WordPress to avoid these problems in the future.
 If you’re still running into memory exhaustion errors after carrying out the above, we’d recommend speaking to your web hosting provider to see what additional resources or hosting plans they can offer you.

 Frequently Asked Questions